fereshteramez/Work_with_Git/README.md

-In this repository, I have provided the work flow for woring with Git (cloning, pushing etc)
+In this repository, I have provided the work flow for working with Git (cloning, pushing etc)